Cpt-Dingus/blog-page/docs/Radio/X band weather satellites.md

 - 3H is still commissioning, is very simmilar to 3F
 - The instruments vary between the satellites, notably:
     - FengYun 3E has a XEUVI for sun imaging
     - FengYun 3G is in an Inclined Equatorial orbit, carries RM (Rainfall measurement) instrumentation as its payload unlike the rest of the Fengyun 3 series.
-It is very fast and flies very low, making it receivable with a smaller dish than the rest albeit with much more difficult tracking.
+It is VERY fast and flies very low, making it receivable with a smaller dish than the rest albeit with significantly more difficult tracking.
 It also has an unusually small symbol rate at just 6 Msym/s.

 ### Signal tables